 - Preheat oven to 350F

-- Use your fingers to shred the chicken breasts.
+- Use a fork to shred the chicken breasts.

 - Mix the cheeses together.